Policy Against Harassment and Sex Discrimination

 Anyone who becomes aware of criminal conduct is encouraged to immediately report to Campus Safety at 269.377.7321 and to the City of Kalamazoo Department of Public Safety (911) or to their local police department.
 Employee responsibilities to report are set forth in Section IV (Mandated Reporting).

-Unless a report meets the criteria for a complaint (either oral or written), reports are not considered complaints, which are requests for the College to investigate.
+Unless a report meets the criteria for a formal complaint, reports are not considered formal complaints.
+Formal complaints are written, signed, and request the College to investigate.
 In many circumstances, additional information may be required before an investigation may proceed or other action taken.
-A complaint is not required to receive supportive measures.
+A formal complaint is not required to receive supportive measures.

 Section IV: Mandated Reporting and Confidential Resources